VSCodium/vscodium/README.md

 ## <a id="donate"></a>Donate

-If you would like to support the development of VSCodium, feel free to send BTC to `3PgjE95yzBDTrSPxPiqoxSgZFuKPPAix1N` (@stripedpajamas).
+If you would like to support the development of VSCodium, feel free to send BTC to `3PgjE95yzBDTrSPxPiqoxSgZFuKPPAix1N` (<a href="https://github.com/stripedpajamas" target="_blank">@stripedpajamas</a>).

 ## <a id="thanks"></a>Special thanks